Habrador/Ten-Minute-Physics-Unity/README.md

 ## 13. Tetrahedralizer (TODO)

-Implemetation of an algorithm in that splits a mesh into tetrahedrons.
+Implemetation of an algorithm that splits a mesh into tetrahedrons.